Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 + The exchange should have an administrator at all times.
 The administrator is in charge of approving token contracts, and listing them on the exchange.
+The administrator may pass the administrator role on to someone else.

 + Any user can place an order on the exchange.
-To place an order, the user specifies which token and how many he wants to sell, and which token and how many he wants in exchange for those tokens.
+To place an order, the user specifies which token he wants to sell and how many of them he is offering, and which token he wants to buy and how many he wants in return.
 The contract keeps track of every active (unmatched) order.

++ When a user attempts to place an order to sell some tokens, the exchange checks that the user actually has those tokens to sell.
+If he does, then the exchange claims those tokens and holds on to them until the order is matched.

 + Any user can match an active order on the exchange.
-To match an order, the user specifies which order to match, and the exchange performs the token swap between the user who placed the order and the user who matched it.
+To match an order, the user specifies which order to match.

-+ The administrator may pass the administrator role onto someone else.
++ When a user attempts to match an order, the exchange checks that the user actually has the tokens that the order placer wants to buy.
+If he does, then the exchange transfers the tokens that were claimed when the order was placed to the order matcher, and transfers the tokens that the order placer wants to buy from the order matcher to the order placer.
+After the tokens have been transferred the exchange deletes the fulfilled order.

-To keep the example brief our exchange will not support unlisting of tokens, cancellation of orders, order with expiry time, prioritising orders so that the order matcher gets the best deal possible, partial matching of orders, securing the exchange against abuse, etc..
+To keep the example brief our exchange will not support unlisting of tokens, cancellation of orders, orders with expiry time, prioritising orders so that the order matcher gets the best deal possible, partial matching of orders, securing the exchange against abuse, fees for trading on the exchange, etc..
 We encourage the reader to implement additional features as a way to familiarise themselves even further with Scilla.

-Defining the Administrator Role
+The Administrator Role
 ********************************

 The exchange must have an administrator at all times, including when it is first deployed.
-We therefore define a mutable field ``admin`` to keep track of the current administrator, and initialise it to an ``initial_admin``, which is given as an immutable parameter:
+The administrator may change over time, so we define a mutable field ``admin`` to keep track of the current administrator, and initialise it to an ``initial_admin``, which is given as an immutable parameter:

 .. code-block:: ocaml